Microsoft vp of global search and online marketplace Randy Wootton is leaving the company.

 Wootton (pictured) confirmed his impending departure late Monday in an e-mail to Adweek.
 He plans to join AdReady, a Seattle-area startup that creates dynamic display ads, as svp of sales, service and marketing.

-His Microsoft duties have included leading 300 staffers in sales, marketing and support for the small and medium business segment of the tech titan’s search operations.
+His duties have included leading 300 staffers in sales, marketing and support for the small and medium business segment in Microsoft’s search operations.

 Everson praised Wootton for his efforts in integrating Yahoo search into the Microsoft fold.